-Macro-economic factors like interest rate, inflation, foreign direct investments, etc. that can directly affect a business are beyond the control of any individual or entity.
-Hence, the management should be prepared to sustain these impacts and continue to create business value.
+Macro-economic factors like interest rate, inflation, foreign direct investments, etc., that can directly affect a business are beyond the control of any individual or entity.
+Hence, the management should be ready to sustain these impacts and continue to create business value.
 Proper planning and implementation are essential to be ready for variations in the macro-economic factors.
-For example, in an adverse economic situation such as depression, a company can strengthen and use a fierce marketing strategy so as to keep its market share as well as sales numbers intact.
+For example, in an adverse economic situation such as depression, a company can strengthen and use a fierce marketing strategy to keep its market share and sales numbers intact.

 Long Term Vision

-Most management team continue to work on routine and make plans, budgets etc at the most for a year or so.
-Moreover they remain bogged down with the routine and have no vision or idea how they would like to move ahead or where they would like to see the company after 2, 3 or 5 years.
+Most management teams continue to work on routine and make plans, budgets, etc., most for a year or so.
+Moreover, they remain bogged down with the routine and have no vision or idea of how they would like to move ahead or where they would like to see the company after 2, 3, or 5 years.

-Therefore, this strategic vision of the management, spanning over the next 2 to 5 years gives a sense of assurance and agility of the management to the stakeholders, investors, etc. This vision and budget plans throws light on several areas where the management can achieve synchronization, focus and clear direction to the entire team.
-This in turn can accelerate the growth path and the progress can be there earlier then what is budgeted.
+Therefore, this strategic vision of the management, spanning over the next 2 to 5 years, gives a sense of assurance and agility of the management to the stakeholders, investors, etc. This vision and budget plan throw light on several areas where the management can achieve synchronization, focus, and clear direction for the entire team.
+This, in turn, can accelerate the growth path, and the progress can be there earlier than what is budgeted.

 Summary and Relevance of the Valuation Drivers

-One point to note is that though it looks like valuation is much more of an quantitative exercise like financial statements, future projections, multiples of ebidta, rate of return, etc. However, actually this is where qualitative aspects lead by valuation drivers have more impact and influence on the business valuation.
+One point to note is that though it looks like valuation is much more of a quantitative exercise like financial statements, future projections, multiples of EBITDA, rate of return, etc. However, actually, this is where qualitative aspects lead by valuation drivers have more impact and influence on the business valuation.